nhaubrich/SubwayScience/README.md

 ![total ridership RMSE comparison](plots/totalRidershipRMSEComparison.png)

-### Per-Station Forecasting
+### Forecasting Per-Station Subway Ridership
-A per-station model requires 428 forecasts instead of a single one, resulting in a substantialincrease in computational burden.
+A per-station model outputs a prediction of ridership for each of the 428 MTA stations.
+Since such a model produces 428 outputs instead of a single output, this results in a substantial increase in computational burden.
 Simply feeding all station information into deep networks proved ineffective, as the increase in input variables led to overfitting and unstable extrapolations.
-Instead, a dense neural network that acted on each station individually was trained, implemented as a 1D CNN.
+Instead, a dense neural network that acted on each station individually was trained, and implemented as a 1-dimensional convolutional neural network (CNN).
 Station identifiers are encoded by unique 16-dimensional vectors. (**add embedding to notebook**)

 **add linear model comparison and many-to-many LSTM or NN**